anankitpatne12/QuizAPI/README.md

 #### Response

 - Status: 201 Created
-- Body: "Quiz created successfully."
+- Body: "Quiz created successfully:id"

 ### Get Active Quiz

-Endpoint: `GET /quizzes/active/`
+Endpoint: `GET /quizzes/active/:id/`

 Retrieve the active quiz, which is the quiz that is currently within its start and end time.